-NOTE: The Dual Mode Scan list must be setup using RES and cannot be changed by the radio user.
+NOTE: The Dual Mode Scan list must be setup using the PC radio editor and cannot be changed by the radio user.

-When Dual Mode Scan is turned on the ${}^{\mathsf{D}}\mathbf{Z}$ icon is displayed and the radio scans all channels in the dual mode scan list.
+When Dual Mode Scan is turned on the ${}^{\mathsf{D}}Z$ icon is displayed and the radio scans all channels in the dual mode scan list.

 Dual Mode Scan can be assigned to a switch or as a button or menu list item.
-For best operation, Dual Mode Scan should be assigned in both conventional and trunking global settings with RES.
+For best operation, Dual Mode Scan should be assigned in both conventional and trunking global settings with the PC editor.